The Latest: Harris, facing a crucial week, closes in on running mate pick

-Vice President Kamala Harris, grappling with how to keep early 2024 Presidential election momentum alive, is also preparing for a crucial week that includes her most critical decision yet: choosing a running mate.
+Vice President Kamala Harris, grappling with how to keep early 2024 Presidential election momentum alive, has begun a crucial week that includes her most critical decision yet: choosing a running mate.

-While Harris has secured enough delegates to become the Democratic nominee, delegates still have to participate in a "virtual roll call" to solidify her nomination.
+While Harris had quickly secured enough delegates to become the Democratic nominee, delegates still had to participate in a "virtual roll call" to solidify her nomination.

-Harris was the only candidate eligible to receive votes after no other candidate qualified by a Tuesday night deadline.
-She's looking to officially claim the nomination on Monday evening when the DNC is expected to release final results.
+Harris was the only candidate eligible to receive votes after no other candidate qualified by a deadline last week.
+She officially claimed the nomination Monday night when the DNC released final results.

 Follow the AP's Election-2024 coverage at: https://apnews.com/hub/election-2024.